-- significant segment expenses that are readily provided to the chief operating decision maker ("CODM") and included in segment profit or loss, - composition and aggregate amount of other segment items, which represent the difference between profit or loss and segment revenues less significant segment expenses, - the title and position of the CODM, and - an explanation of how the CODM uses the reported segment measures in assessing segment performance and deciding how to allocate resources.
+- significant segment expenses that are regularly provided to the chief operating decision maker ("CODM") and included within each reported measure of segment profit or loss, - composition and aggregate amount of other segment items by reportable segment, which represent the difference between profit or loss and segment revenues less significant segment expenses, - the title and position of the CODM, and - an explanation of how the CODM uses the reported segment measures in assessing segment performance and deciding how to allocate resources.

 Even if a public entity has a single reportable segment, it is required to provide all disclosures set forth in the standard and all existing segment disclosures.
-The amendments in the standard are to be applied retrospectively to all prior periods presented and are effective for fiscal years beginning after
+The amendments in the standard are to be applied retrospectively to all prior periods presented and are effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
+There is no